brimcg/scatter/README.md

-//Copyright Brian McGinnis 2021
+Copyright Brian McGinnis 2021

-Scatter plot web app will plot CSV (comma-separated values) data view in textarea.
-Data is editable.
+Scatter plot web app will plot CSV (comma-separated values) data shown in textarea.
+Data is editable and can contain multiple columns of Y data..